crabust/dNFT-web-app/README.md

 - traceback any derivative back to the original artwork
 - prove the ownership of the original NFTs in time of minting a derivative
 - deterministically recreate any derivative artwork from sources
-- make derivatives unique: the owner can't mint several derivatives with the same "derivation" method
+- make derivatives unique: an owner can't mint several derivatives with the same "derivation" method

 When dNFT is fully developed into an NFT marketplace, it will allow the creators earn royalties from sale and re-sale of the derivatives based on their original NFTs.